StefanoFioravanzo/SRDCP/doc/Protocol.md

 	- Check if the signal strength is sufficient and beacon metric is greater than previous one
 	- If both conditions true, go to step **3**
 	- Otherwise return
-3. Node: Register sender as parent
+3. Node: register sender as parent
 4. Node: forward beacon with sequence number `i` and `metric + 1`

 The Sink will periodically re-initiate the protocol with sequence number `i+1` to rebuild or fix the topology, accounting for any message loss during the previous runs or any change in the nodes present in the network.